EricDriussi/host-your-own/README.md

 Ports `80` and `443` need to be available.

 Your DNS records should be properly set up.
-This includes your A (and AAAA if you want IPv6) records as well as you CAA records for your subdomains.
+This includes your A (and AAAA if you want IPv6) records as well as you CAA records for your subdomains (at least `cloud` and `vault`).

 ## Config